-The monastic community welcomes both brothers and sisters, living separately in the two houses owned by the Monastery.
-The sisters live in Oran na Mara, a house close to the Isle of Iona, while the brothers live at Kilninian itself, in a house nearby.
-We are a multi-national community – our brothers and sisters come from Canada, Romania and the United States of America.
+The monastic community welcomes both brothers and sisters, living in separate accommodation and getting together for services.
+We are a multi-national community – our brothers and sisters come from Canada, the United Kingdom, Romania and the United States of America.
 Our daily and liturgical language is English.

 We function under the jurisdiction of His Eminence Joseph, Metropolitan of Southern and Western Europe, Orthodox Patriarchate of Romania.